pierre-rouleau/pel/doc/pel-manual.rst

     from point.
 It's mainly used for debugging when unexpected formats are encountered.

+PEL also provides the ability to use the ffap (find file at point) standard library which complements the PEL command that can also open a file or URL at point (but can also specify a window by coordinates and handle line and column numbers).
+PEL activates the special ``pel:ffap`` binding when ``pel-use-ffap`` user option is set to **t**.
+If you prefer the standard ffap binding, then set ``pel-use-ffap`` user option to **ffap-bindings**.

 When the ``pel-use-ido-mode`` user option is set to **t** ``pel-init`` activates IDO-mode_ everywhere, enables flex matching and prevents prompt when creating new buffers with ``C-x b``.